Studio: Artsploitation Films

 Even if it is the redheaded stepbrother of “Evil Dead,” “Wither” should still be welcomed as part of the family and it therefore deserves at least a small place at the dining room table.
 Or maybe just a seat at the folding card table off to the side reserved for the less mature party guests.

-NOTE: The Swedish title of the movie is “Vittra.”
+NOTE: The Swedish title is “Vittra.”

 Review Score: 65